ULTIMATE SAFARI TOUR

-We usually paddle anywhere between 5 and 11 kms over the day, depending on how the group is travelling and prevailing weather conditions.
+We usually paddle anywhere between 5 and 11 kms over the day, depending on other activities planned for the day (gorge walking), how the group is travelling and prevailing weather conditions.
 The daily itinerary is designed so that we travel with the prevailing breeze.
 We aim to provide the opportunity for 2 snorkels at different locations throughout the day.
 This, along with stops on the beach for morning tea and lunch, means that the paddling is broken up into manageable sections, with usually no more than 1 hour spent in the kayak at any one time.
-No previous sea kayaking experience is necessary.
+No previous sea kayaking experience is necessary, however we recommend having at least an average level of fitness and mobility to enjoy this tour.
 Our guides will give you the skills you need to safely paddle your sea kayak, as well as handy hints and tips along the way.

 What style of camping will I experience?

 This tour is ‘base camp’ style, meaning we return to the same comfortable camp site every afternoon via vehicle.
 The camp is equipped with a toilet, solar showers, fridge, sheltered communal area, and lockable storage rooms.
-You will have the option of sleeping in a comfortable 'stand up' tent, or sleeping in the 'million star hotel' in a swag (an unforgettable experience!).
-Tents are spacious and twin-share.
-If you would like your own private tent, a $100 single supplement applies.
+Tents are set up prior to your arrival, and are spacious tents that you can stand up in.
+Tent accommodation is twin-share; if you would like your own private tent, a $100 single supplement applies.

 I'm vegetarian/gluten free/have allergies.
 Can you cater for this?

 Yes, as long as we have ample notice, it is no problem catering for specific dietary requirements, intolerances and allergies.

 How can people contact me while I'm on the tour?